earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: How do you assimilate audience members?

-A: During our song “I Feel Giorgio”, our performers apply Cloud Kinski makeup to eager audience members.
+A: During our song “I Feel Giorgio”, our performers applied Cloud Kinski makeup to eager audience members.

 {:refdef: style="text-align: center;"}
 ![](/assets/images/ck-assimilate1.gif)